-It is more like a museum- presenting you the history of the famous beverage brand Coca-Cola.
-The tickets are at an affordable price, and they also do a VIP guided tour.
+It is more like a museum- presenting you with the history of the famous beverage brand Coca-Cola.
+The tickets are affordable, and they also do a VIP guided tour.

-Overall, The World Of Coca-Cola has a family-friendly environment, making it a few of Atlanta’s most visited attractions.
+Overall, The World Of Coca-Cola has a family-friendly environment, making it one of Atlanta’s most visited attractions.

-Located between Midtown and Virginia Highland, Piedmont Park has green spaces and is the center of lots of fun activities.
+Located between Midtown and Virginia Highland, Piedmont Park has green spaces and is the center of many fun activities.
 It is well known for planned festivals and sports events like volleyball, tennis, and soccer.

 You can go on a bike ride, get access to the swimming pool, and explore the Atlanta Botanical Garden, which is simply walking distance from the park.
 Take a soothing walk through the long trails of pretty flowers & trees while admiring a wide lake filled with ducks.

 It has a Japanese-style play area for kids.
-The park is animal friendly, especially for dogs, a good place for a picnic with family and kids with good maintenance, and a nature-friendly environment.
+The park is animal friendly, especially for dogs, a good place for a picnic with family and kids, good maintenance, and a nature-friendly environment.

 You can explore remarkable Greek sculptures in honor of the athletes.
 The famous memorial quilt was built to commemorate the victims of the 1996 Olympic bombarding.
 It has highly maintained expensive lounges and also holds weekly concerts.

-The Centennial Olympic Park is merely a street away from The World Of Coca Cola and Georgia Aquarium.
+The Centennial Olympic Park is merely a street from The World Of Coca-Cola and Georgia Aquarium.

-Yes, this is the “Stone Mountain” from the famous speech “I Have A Dream,” given by Dr. Martin Luther King Jr. The Stone Mountain Park brings in more than 2 million tourists every year.
+Yes, this is the “Stone Mountain” from the famous speech “I Have A Dream” by Dr. Martin Luther King Jr. The Stone Mountain Park brings in more than 2 million tourists every year.

 Stone Mountain, shaped like a gigantic tomb, is one of Atlanta’s major attractions.
 It has quartz and granite as its core minerals.
 You can take a self-guided tour with friends and family.

-It’s an excellent idea to have fun at the Summer SkyRide at the peak of the mountain.
+It’s an excellent idea to have fun at the Summer SkyRide at the mountain’s peak.
 This park is great for hiking and camping as well.
 Since the park remains open till 10:00 p.m., you can end your evening by watching the magnificent sunset.

 If you visit around November, you’ll get to enjoy an unforgettable Halloween festival as well!

 Built in 1977, the Georgia Aquarium has been Atlanta’s most pleasing tourist attraction.
-Make the most of your tour by exploring more than thirty thousand marine creatures.
+Make the most of your tour by exploring over thirty thousand marine creatures.

 A number of them include whale sharks, crabs, sea otters, penguins, and a whole variety of exceptional aquatic animals.
-You can expect a 3D dolphin show in the aquarium which also displays the tunnels and tanks in a detailed manner.
+You can expect a 3D dolphin show in the aquarium, which also displays the tunnels and tanks in detail.

-They also make it possible to dive with the dolphins and whales behind the scenes, making it an interesting and fun experience for you.
-If you’re an adrenaline junkie, diving into the shark cage will prove to be a thrilling adventure!
+They also make it possible to dive with the dolphins and whales behind the scenes, making it an exciting and fun experience for you.
+If you’re an adrenaline junkie, tackling into the shark cage will prove to be a thrilling adventure!

 The Georgia Aquarium also has food amenities- the menu in Café Aquaria includes pizza, pasta, and a variety of desserts.
-It’s open on all days from morning till 10:00 p.m. and is kid-friendly as well.
+It’s open from morning till 10:00 p.m. and is kid-friendly as well.

-There are beautiful gardens such as the rose garden and the Japanese garden.
+There are beautiful gardens, such as the rose garden and the Japanese garden.
 The Lou Glenn garden is perfect for children to play and have fun.
-You can walk through the unique Alice in Wonderland sculptures, the Glass Art in Bloom, and look at different shrubs and flowers.
+You can walk through the unique Alice in Wonderland sculptures and the Glass Art in Bloom, and look at different shrubs and flowers.

 Do not miss the lively canopy walk, the colorful Earth Goddess, and a stroll through the orchid garden.
-The garden is also available for certain events in the city.
+The Atlanta Botanical Garden is also available for specific events in the city.

 You can go to the Longleaf restaurant or the Snack Bar for quick bites.
 There are plenty of bars providing food services throughout the garden.

-The number of exciting attractions in this city never disappoint- they are in abundance!
+The number of exciting attractions in this city never disappoints- they are abundant!

 The famous Panda exhibits include Red Panda and Giant Panda- yes, there are many adorable pandas, and the visitors can enjoy indoor and outdoor access.

-They also preserve several species of birds that have become extinct in the world.
+They also preserve several species of birds that have become extinct worldwide.
 It is an exciting place for adults as well as for kids.
-The best rides for kids are the merry-go-round, zoo train, and climbing the rock wall.
+The best rides for kids are the merry-go-round, zoo train, and rock wall climbing.

 The Zoo Atlanta volunteers and management staff help with extra information regarding the location.
 They offer clean restrooms.
 Food prices are high, but the menu contains delicious snacks.

-Major areas of the zoo are completely shaded, which aids during a comfortable walk, no matter what the season is.
-Evening events include live music, trying brewed beer samples, and observing different animals.
+Major zoo areas are wholly shaded, which aids during a comfortable walk, no matter the season.
+Evening events include live music, tasting beer samples, and observing different animals.

 Zoo Atlanta is the best place to get in tune with nature and your wild side!